-The AclobjectIdentity domain class contains entries representing individual domain class ins (OIDs).
-It has a field for the instance id (objectId) and domain class (aclClass) that uniquely ident instance.
-In addition there are optional nullable fields for the parent OID (parent) and owner (ow There's also a flag (entriesInheriting) to indicate whether ACL entries can inherit from a parent A
+The AclobjectIdentity domain class contains entries representing individual domain class instances (OIDs).
+It has a field for the instance id (objectId) and domain class (aclClass) that uniquely identify the instance.
+In addition there are optional nullable fields for the parent OID (parent) and owner (owner).
+There's also a flag (entriesInheriting) to indicate whether ACL entries can inherit from a parent ACL.